-- Those could be some really powerful Explosion Propulsion, Inertial Damping and construction materials.
+- Those could be some really powerful Explosion Propulsion, Inertial Damping, and construction materials.

-- Or All part of the Secret Test of Character
+- Or all part of the Secret Test of Character.

-- Friend or Idol Decision: Frol catches the sickness after the students save the ship.
+- Friend-or-Idol Decision: Frol catches the sickness after the students save the ship.
 Despite Frol's desperate pleas, everyone else agrees to activate the beacon, sacrificing the test and their own dreams to save his life.

-- Training Accident: The vine-sickness was not part of the test.
-It only happened because one of the explosive charges the crew had to disable at the beginning of the test went off and knocked the ship out of orbit; it then got close enough to the system's sun for the vines to start growing again.
+- Training "Accident": The vine-sickness was not part of the test.
+It happened only because an explosive charge that the crew needed to disable at the beginning of the test went off and knocked the ship out of orbit.
+The ship then got close enough to the sun for the vines to start growing again.

-- "Where Are They Now?": In the anime movie adaptation, done in the style made iconic by American Graffiti.
+- "Where Are They Now?": The anime features one of these, done in the style made iconic by American Graffiti.